 Tachograph live data reading via K-Line, ALL-CAN, Tacho CAN or FMS connections for everyday driver management and fleet efficiency

-Read J1939 data that includes standard CAN FMS from heavy vehicles like trucks and raw J1939 data from special machinery, such as construction cranes or electric buses
+Read J1939 data that includes standard CAN FMS from heavy vehicles like trucks and raw J1939 data from special machinery, such as construction cranes or electric buses.
+Possibility to connect to CAN line with multiple nodes.

 2x RS232 and 1x RS485 serial communication interfaces for connecting external devices, such as thermographs, sensors, RFID readers and more